-- 12.1 The Admissions Arrangements for entry to Mossbourne Community Academy can be found on the academy website and are also available from Hackney Education. - 12.2 The Academy's Admissions Policy for all pupils, including those with Special Educational Needs, applies equally to all pupils, with the exception pupils with an EHCP.
-For pupils with EHCPs, a consultation process is undertaken between the residing Local Authority and the academy.
-Mossbourne Community Academy has a Policy on Equal Opportunities, an Access Plan and a Disability Statement.
+- 12.1 The Admissions Arrangements for entry to Mossbourne Community Academy are available on the academy website and from Hackney Education. - 12.2 Mossbourne Community Academy's Admissions Policy for all pupils, including those with Special Educational Needs, applies equally to all pupils, with the exception of pupils with an EHCP.
+For pupils with EHCPs, a consultation process is undertaken between the residing local authority and the academy.
+Mossbourne Community Academy has policies in relation to Equal Opportunities, an Access Plan and a Disability Statement.